Xela3026/workflows-docs/docs/tools/event-subscriptions.md

-<div className="dubheader"><BrandName type="name"/> subscriptions</div>
+<div className="dubheader"><EnvironmentConfig type="name"/> subscriptions</div>

 Your Workflows workspace will come with some default event subscriptions.
-The only default subscription currently in place is the "workflows.<BrandName type="lowerName"/>.io" subscription.
-It will catch any events with the prefix `workflow.log.` and POST it to the <BrandName type="name"/> logs API endpoint.
+The only default subscription currently in place is the "workflows.<EnvironmentConfig type="baseUrl"/>" subscription.
+It will catch any events with the prefix `workflow.log.` and POST it to the <EnvironmentConfig type="name"/> logs API endpoint.

 ---